qtr1ck/pygiator/README.md

 ## Overview

-In the course "Scripting Languages" we have to develop a plagiarism scanner for python scripts.
+In the course "Scripting Languages" we have to develop a plagiarism finder for python scripts.
 It must be developed in python and ultimately be available as a desktop or web application.
-A logo is also required and the turtle module should be use for this.
+A logo is also required and the turtle module should be used for this.

 ## Requirements and Installation

-To run **Pygiator** [Python 3.8](https://www.python.org/) or higher must be installed.
+To run **Pygiator** [Python 3.8 or higher](https://www.python.org/) must be installed.
 Use the requirements.txt file to install the required modules.

 ```bash